Welcome to the Department of Professional Studies in Education at Indiana University of Pennsylvania.

 IUP was originally known as the Indiana Normal School when it was founded in 1875.
 In 1920, the name was changed to Indiana State Teachers College, and it was at that time when the institution began granting teaching degrees.

-PSE is proud to continue the tradition of graduating prepared and successful educational professionals in a multitude of occupations, grade levels, and content areas.
+The Department of Professional Studies in Education is proud to continue the tradition of graduating prepared and successful educational professionals in a multitude of occupations, grade levels, and content areas.
 These occupations include early

 PSE is committed to providing a high-quality education for all future educators.
-In this vein, the importance of providing field experiences for our undergraduate
+Our nationally recognized programs adhere to standards set forth by professional associations.
+We embrace the importance of providing field experiences for our undergraduate

-and we strive to make this happen.
-We are proud of our IUP students and graduates; they are making a difference in the many lives they touch.
+The PSE Department is also committed to the effective use of technology in education and offers a minor in educational technology.
+We are proud of our IUP students and alumni; they are making a difference in the many lives they touch.